KQM-git/HSRNews/archive/1326.md

 ### Game Updates and Improvements Overview

+■2026/06/02

+- Fixes an issue where, under certain conditions, images within specific "Furbobocom" Arcadia Alert sections would display incorrectly.

+- Fixes an issue where, under certain conditions, the “Car Management” interface would display abnormally when visiting another Trailblazer's Party Car.

+- Fixes an issue where, under certain conditions, unowned characters would be incorrectly displayed on certain interfaces.

+- Fixes an issue where characters are unable to move and have abnormal interactions when some characters are experiencing the "Shapeshifting Furbo" gameplay under specific circumstances.

 ■2026/06/01

 - Fixes an error in the Equilibrium Level required to synthesize certain Trace Materials.